raroni/janitor/README.md

 Janitor lets you write unit test in coffeescript that resembles tests written with Ruby's Test::Unit.
 You can use it with node or in the browser.

+## Why use janitor?

+* Because you, like me, like the simplicity of Ruby's Test::Unit and want to work the same way in Coffeescript.
+* Because you like having the ability to test asynchronous code without being required to call `@done()` in each of your synchronous tests.

 ## In the browser

 Get [the most recent dist file](https://raw.github.com/rasmusrn/janitor/master/dist/janitor.js) and include it on your test page.
 Define your tests like so: